HendrikStein/concurrent-scheduler/README.md

 Concurrent Scheduler
 ====================
 This is my playground to schedule tasks within a scalable backend cluster.
-My challange is to not use the Quartz Framework and retain control over the synchronize process.
+My challange is to not to use the Quartz Framework but retain control over the synchronize process.
 My approach uses the distributed data grid Hazelcast to synchronize the scheduler over multiple VMs.

-This work is still in progress...
+***Work is still in progress...***

 VM Parameter
 ------------